Roshansuthar1105/DryFruit-Junction/client/README.md

-# 🍬 Sweet Delights Admin Dashboard
+# 🍬 DryFruit Junction Admin Dashboard

-A modern, responsive admin dashboard built with **React**, **Tailwind CSS**, and **Vite**, designed to manage users, orders, and contact submissions for the Sweet Delights sweets e-commerce platform.
+A modern, responsive admin dashboard built with **React**, **Tailwind CSS**, and **Vite**, designed to manage users, orders, and contact submissions for the DryFruit Junction sweets e-commerce platform.

 ## 🚀 Features